OliverACollins/Respiration-Controlled-Music/README.md

 ```

 ### CLI
 In the Python terminal, to view all arguments and their defaults for each script, simply add `--help` to the end of each command above.
-For example...

 ``` python
 resp-music live-play --help